wdas/reposado/docs/reference.md

 	repoutil --configure

 Configure key preferences for Reposado.
 Note this command does not allow you to edit all available Reposado preferences.
-See reposado_preferences.txt for more information.
+See [reposado_preferences](./reposado_preferences.md) for more information.

 ### LISTING AVAILABLE PRODUCTS (UPDATES)